MoTechnicalities/Flux-Monism/quark_masses.md

 Flux Monism unifies quarks and leptons as:

-> “Different excitation states of the same T(3,4) flux defect under different boundary constraints.”
+> "Different excitation states of the same T(3,4) flux structure under different boundary constraints."

 This is the first theory to reproduce all quark masses from: